mavens-group/mavens-group.github.io/vlab/src/content/docs/qe.md

 Metals, open-shell molecules, fractional occupations, charged systems, and spin-polarized calculations require separate treatment.
 For spin-polarized systems, inspect both spin channels and define frontier levels using their occupations.

+### Density of states

+After SCF, `dos.x` reads the saved eigenvalues and writes the total electronic density of states.
+The reference calculations use a 0.02 Ry Gaussian broadening.
+For a finite molecule the underlying spectrum is discrete, so the apparent peak widths are controlled by that numerical broadening and should not be interpreted as molecular lifetimes.
+The integrated DOS counts the states accumulated up to a given energy.

 ### Visualizing the orbitals

 An orbital isosurface is a surface of constant Kohn–Sham wavefunction amplitude.
 The two colors conventionally show opposite mathematical phases ($+$ and $-$), not positive and negative electric charge.
 Nodes occur where the wavefunction changes sign.
 In a real Quantum ESPRESSO workflow, run `pp.x` after the SCF calculation, select the desired Kohn–Sham state, export a three-dimensional grid (for example in cube or XSF format), and inspect it in a scientific visualizer.
 The browser lab uses qualitative, symmetry-inspired shapes; it does not reconstruct wavefunctions from the teaching eigenvalues.